iagolops/IC_Photo-z/README.md

 * Sanchez_run_TPz.ipynb
 Notebook to replicate the training sample from the paper (DOI: 10.1093/mnras/stu1836), analyse results and calculate weights.

+* Controled_sample.ipynb
+Notebook to build and analyze a sample with VIPERS and GAMA catalogs.

 ## Manual for samples folder
 The path to the folder is: /TPz_notebooks/iago/ml_analyses/samples.